nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 ## Known limitations

+- due to using custom gcode it takes a bit time to tune button triggering, but you can manually trigger flow in Node-RED.
+- if you have print in the bed corner close to where power connector is attached to bed, then it can trigger button presses and thus extra image captures, that's why it is better to adjust print area to avoid movements in that space, if possible.
 - if you deploy node-red flow then counter for daily print is reset, which results in files to be saved in already existing directories and video may not be rendered because it already exists, or it will be merged from